7777Satish/Aether/docs/BUILD.md

 # Build Documentation

-This document describes the build system, dependencies, and compilation process for CodeEditor_C.
+This document describes the build system, dependencies, and compilation process for Aether.

 ## Build System Overview

-CodeEditor_C uses a traditional Makefile-based build system.
+Aether uses a traditional Makefile-based build system.
 The build process compiles C source files into object files and links them with required libraries.

 ## Makefile Structure